SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisFirehoseDeliveryStreamDataFormatConversionConfiguration.md

 ### -OutputFormatConfiguration
 Specifies the serializer that you want Kinesis Data Firehose to use to convert the format of your data to the Parquet or ORC format.
+This parameter is required if Enabled is set to true.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-kinesisfirehose-deliverystream-dataformatconversionconfiguration.html#cfn-kinesisfirehose-deliverystream-dataformatconversionconfiguration-outputformatconfiguration
 Type: OutputFormatConfiguration